onap/so/readme.md

 Said console can be used to have a look at the status of MSO.
 It is providing details on deployed artifacts and gives a remote access to the main server log file

-***to be changed for the rrelease*** The UI can be accessed trough http://containerHostName:9990/ or on the sample host below : http://104.130.172.123:52090 (the sample host has port 9990 remapped to 52090 on the Rackspace VM)
+The UI can be accessed trough http://containerHostName:9990/

-The configuration preloads a default user (admin) with the standard OpenECOMP UI password ***provide link on rrelease***.
+The configuration preloads a default user (admin) with the standard `placeholder` password.

 The configuration of JBoss should not be touched.
 But it is possible to look at the two following sections for insights on the MSO health :